 Robbery: NY Penal Law Article 160

-The degree of the Robbery directly relates to the potential punishment and possible sentence.
-Robbery in the Third Degree, NY Penal Law 160.05, is a class “D” felony.
+The degree of the crime directly relates to the potential punishment and possible sentence.
+Robbery in the Third Degree, Penal Law 160.05, is a class “D” felony.
 As such, a first-time offender would face no mandatory minimum term of jail if convicted, but a judge could sentence him or her to a maximum term of seven years in prison.
-Robbery in the Second Degree, NY Penal Law 160.10, is a “C” violent felony that carries a three and one-half year minimum term of prison and a maximum of fifteen years incarceration for this same first-time violator of the law.
-Lastly, this same person, if convicted of Robbery in the First Degree, NY Penal Law 160.15, a class “B” violent offense, faces up to twenty-five years in jail with a minimum of five years in prison.
+Robbery in the Second Degree, Penal Law 160.10, is a “C” violent felony that carries a three and one-half year minimum term of prison and a maximum of fifteen years incarceration for this same first-time violator.
+Lastly, this same person, if convicted of Robbery in the First Degree, Penal Law 160.15, a class “B” violent offense, faces up to twenty-five years in jail with a minimum of five years in prison.
 Frightening?
-No doubt?
+No doubt.
 Your life on the line?
 Absolutely.Example and Hypothetical Scenario

-Remember, not only can a misunderstanding that turns physical go from a misdemeanor theft offense such as Petit Larceny to a felony Robbery, experienced criminal lawyers representing clients in Robbery arrest routinely find these clients charged with additional crimes of equal or greater significance including varying degrees of Criminal Possession of a Weapon, Assault, Grand Larceny and Criminal Possession of Stolen Property.Your Case, Your Defense, Your Future
+Remember, not only can a misunderstanding that turns physical go from a misdemeanor theft offense such as Petit Larceny to a felony Robbery, experienced criminal lawyers representing clients in these arrests routinely find clients charged with additional crimes of equal or greater significance including varying degrees of Criminal Possession of a Weapon, Assault, Grand Larceny and Criminal Possession of Stolen Property.Your Case, Your Defense, Your Future